Wednesday 29th May 1940

-The fighting died down about 17.00 hrs. and it appeared that the enemy had withdrawn from their respective fronts.
+The fighting had died down completely by about 17.00 hrs and it appeared that the enemy had withdrawn from their respective fronts.
 More German troop movement could certainly be seen away to the north, but too far away to engage with fire.
 By now, Cassel had been severely damaged, but, apart from occasional low-flying Luftwaffe aircraft, all action had ceased.

 Planning the breakout

 Brigadier Somerset started to plan the breakout.
 He could see that the situation at Cassel had become untenable and that there was no prospect of British counter-attack or rescue.
 He told his HQ staff to keep the news secret from the men as he could see that there was no realistic prospect of escape until nightfall.
 Somerset identified the D137 road that headed North East towards Winnezeele and sent a detachment of the East Yorkshire Yeomanry to investigate the route.
 The East Yorkshire Yeomanry were also assigned the task of protecting the rear of the breakout, thus assigning the men of that Regiment to almost certain capture.

 Caught in a pincer